 Best Horse Riding Hairstyles for Competition

 Tradition plays an important role in the English riding disciplines.
 One of the most important traditions centers on appearance.
 From helmet to boots, equestrians in English-riding disciplines are expected to look neat and put-together in the saddle during competition.
-This tradition impacts what’s appropriate for horse-riding hairstyles.
+This tradition influences the horse riding hairstyles that are commonly expected by the judges.
 In this guide, we share what you need to know about women’s equestrian hairstyles for the English disciplines.

 Hairstyles for Competition